TchilDill/openpile/docs/source/usage.rst

+.. _usage:

 -----
 Usage
 -----

 The package allows a quick input by the user (given in this section) and quick calculation.

-Jupyter Notebooks/IPython are recommended platforms to learn how to use openpile as it provides an interactive experience.
+Jupyter Notebooks/IPython are recommended platforms to use openpile as it provides an interactive experience.

 .. _Ex1-create_a_pile: